 Learn how to conduct astronomical observations and research on objects ranging from nearby solar systems to distant galaxies.
 This fully-equipped, modern observatory and teaching and research center houses South Florida’s only research-grade telescope.

-Work along the mangrove shoreline to remove marine debris, collect mangrove propagules and remove invasive plant species.
+Work along the mangroves at the Biscayne Bay Campus to remove marine debris, collect mangrove propagules and remove invasive plant species.
 Record data on the debris you collect using NOAA Marine Debris Data Sheets.

-The Wall of Wind Experimental Facility enables researchers to better understand wind effects on civil infrastructure systems and to prevent wind hazards from becoming community disasters.
+The Wall of Wind Experimental Facility at the FIU Engineering Center enables researchers to better understand wind effects on civil infrastructure systems and to prevent wind hazards from becoming community disasters.
 It is powered by a combined 12-fan system capable of repeatable testing in up to 157 mph wind speeds.

 Meet FIU Scientists